KuasaSemi/aquarius-docs/docs/circuit-simulator/basics/running-a-simulation.md

 ## Steady State
 To perform a steady state simulation:
-1. From the main menu, select Simulation..Steady State.
+1. From the main menu, select Simulation -> Steady State.
 2. The simulation window will appear and the simulation will start.
 3. When the simulation has finished, close the simulation window